Knowledge base

 - Click at the top on the shopping cart icon:

-- Adjust the desired quota and proceed with the order of the additional email addresses on the Service Mail domain.
+- Adjust the desired quota and proceed with the order for the additional number of addresses on the Service Mail domain.

 - Complete the payment procedure; you can now create your additional email addresses: